2025 Australian federal election: Domestic reactions

-The Liberal party's campaign was heavily influenced by the conservative 'extreme separatist church', the Plymouth Brethren Christian Church — also known as the Exclusive Brethren — which provided significant funding to the Liberal party's campaign (estimated to be more than one million dollars), and an 'army' of volunteers to marginal seats.
-Members of the Brethren made close to 1 million phone calls for the Liberal campaign.
+The Liberal Party's campaign was heavily influenced by the conservative 'extreme separatist church', the Plymouth Brethren Christian Church — also known as the Exclusive Brethren — which provided significant funding to the Liberal Party's campaign (estimated to be more than one million dollars), and an 'army' of volunteers to marginal seats.
+Members of the Brethren made close to one million phone calls for the Liberal campaign.
 Members of the Brethren working as Liberal volunteers at polling stations were instructed to deny that they were members of the Brethren if asked by members of the public and were dressed to avoid detection — Brethren are normally forbidden to have uncovered legs, however male Brethren wore shorts and female Brethren wore short skirts while campaigning.
 Former Liberal senator Linda Reynolds publicly raised concerns about the influence of the church sect on party policy and asked 'Liberal elders' Nick Minchin and Pru Goward to investigate them in their review of the party.
 Liberal campaigners described the Brethren post-election as "very coercive and controlling of our candidates."
+Members of the Brethren were reported to parliament's Joint Standing Committee on Electoral Matters as being intimidating, going so far as to poke people, follow them home at night from the polling booth or shouting at a voter who took material from a non-Liberal-aligned candidate that the voter wanted to "ruin Australia".
+Deputy chairman of the committee Richard Colbeck said that "if it is coordinated, it should be declared" and provided a comparison to unions being a significant third-party campaigner.
+Members of the Brethren individually donated a cumulative $700,000 to the lobby group Advance.

 Dutton as Home Affairs minister in 2019, discussing Operation Sovereign Borders.
 Commentators have opined that Dutton's association with "tough" policies created a negative perception in the electorate.

 Commentators have opined that Dutton's image as being a "hard man" became a drag on his campaign.
 Albanese sought to contrast with Dutton by stating that "kindness isn't weakness" in response Dutton's frequent criticisms of Albanese as a "weak leader".